Homogenization of elasto-plastic plate equations with vanishing hardening: Dimension reduction of heterogeneous elasto-plastic plate model with hardening

 \subsection{Admissible stress configurations}

-In \Cref{limit of quasistatic evolutions - eps to 0}, instead of the $\Gamma$--convergence approach we applied in this section, we will follow a stress-strain approach which was introduced in \cite{Francfort.Giacomini.2014} and further used in \cite{Buzancic.Davoli.Velcic.2024.1st} and \cite{Buzancic.Davoli.Velcic.2024.2nd}.
-To that end, we will need to derive the balance equations of the limiting quasistatic evolution in terms of the corresponding stresses.
+In \Cref{limit of quasistatic evolutions - eps to 0}, instead of using \Cref{stability condition equivalence} and \Cref{recovery sequence} for proving global stability of the limit problem, we will follow a stress-strain approach which was introduced in \cite{Francfort.Giacomini.2014} and further explored in \cite{Buzancic.Davoli.Velcic.2024.1st} and \cite{Buzancic.Davoli.Velcic.2024.2nd}.
+To that end, we need to derive the balance equations of the limiting quasistatic evolution in terms of the corresponding stresses, which will be done in this section.

 For every $e^h \in L^2(\Omega;\M^{3 \times 3}_{\sym})$, $p^h \in L^2(\Omega;\M^{3 \times 3}_{\dev})$ and $\alpha^h \in L^2(\Omega)$, $\alpha^h \geq 0$, we denote

 Then we introduce